window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments)}; gtag('js', new Date()); gtag('config', 'UA-102181678-1');

 Study Abroad

-Are you a LAES student and interested in or even just thinking about studying abroad?
-Please contact David Gillette, Michael Haungs, and Luna Larsen ASAP!
+Are you a LAES student and interested in studying abroad?
+For current information about the process, please contact David Gillette and Michael Haungs.

 Note: Make sure to include when and where you are planning on studying abroad, along with the course and program.